SergDav/SergDav/README.md

 QA Engineer
 -----------

-*   🌍  I'm based in Samara
+*   🌍  I'm based in Russia, Samara
 *   ✉️  You can contact me at [serejadawydow@yandex.ru](mailto:serejadawydow@yandex.ru) or [Telegram](https://t.me/theonesergdav)